Current Public Events and Past Projects

 2023 Completed Events

-Ellen White Rook offers this online writing workshop titled “Writing from a Sense of Space” She offers here a way for new and experienced writers to connect with their surroundings through the writing process. (video link coming soon)
+Ellen White Rook (2023 resident) offers this online writing workshop titled “Writing from a Sense of Space” She offers here a way for new and experienced writers to connect with their surroundings through the writing process.
+Watch the video below!

-Jeighk Koyote created two engaging videos which each capture the essence of Halls Island and offer a glimpse into the creative energy found there.
+Jeighk Koyote (2023 resident) created two engaging videos which each capture the essence of Halls Island and offer a glimpse into the creative energy found there.
 Please take a few minutes to immerse yourself in these wonderful artistic creations.
+Watch the videos below.

 “Halls Island Artist Residency 9 DAYS in 9 MINUTES”